The June Issue 2022

 Lisa Wagner

-Lisa Wagner is a part-time resident in Quebec.
-She’s a writer, naturalist, and gardener in Rimouski (Mi’gmaq territory).
+Lisa Wagner is a lifelong educator, nature-lover, gardener, writer, and traveler, and resident part-time in Rimouski (Mi’gmaq territory).

 Dona Nham